Tag: Writing

 I wrote 626 words tonight (his first extracurricular conversation about a novel since his father had passed) and when a moment called for Damen using God’s name in vain, somehow my heart took control and I’m glad I found a better way to say I wanted.
 That said, I’ve still a lot of Damen’s character to unleash and eventually, I’ll be pressed with the same battle again.

-Comments Off | Deep Thought, Jesus, On Me, Writing
+Comments Off on In vain | Deep Thought, Jesus, On Me, Writing

 A good start